 Nutrient and energy intakes were also calculated from the data collected from the seven-day weighed intake records.
 They are differentiated by age group, sex and for energy and selected nutrients the percentage of the total intake derived from different food types is shown.

 The mean total daily energy intakes for all age groups and for each sex were below recommendations, with an average of 2313kcal for men and 1632kcal for women.
 However, the mean percentage of food energy derived from saturated fatty acids was above the recommendations for each sex and age group, 13.4% on average for all men and 13.2% on average for all women (it is recommended that individuals’ saturated fatty acid intake should not exceed 11%).
 The mean percentage of food energy derived from non-milk extrinsic sugars also exceeded recommendations in each sex and age group except for the oldest group of women.
-60% of men and 44% of women exceeded the recommendations for alcohol consumption (3-4 units for men and 2-3 units for women) on at least one day of the recorded period.
+60% of men and 44% of women exceeded the recommendations for alcohol consumption (which was based on 3-4 units for men and 2-3 units for women) on at least one day of the recorded period.
 There was evidence of low intakes of vitamin A, riboflavin, magnesium and potassium in men and women, particularly in the youngest age groups.
 Over 40% of the two youngest groups of women had low intakes of iron.
 Mean intakes of salt exceeded the 6g per day recommendation in all sex and age groups, (men 11.0g and women 8.1g).

 Adults living in benefit households had lower average intakes of energy and some nutrients, particularly vitamins and minerals in comparison to adults in non-benefit households.
 A higher proportion of women in benefit households had lower intakes of vitamin A, riboflavin, folate and all minerals in comparison to non-benefit households.
 (See the LIDNS survey for more recent information).